JeremyPurba/Team-3-CPSC-219/README.md

 In order to play the Othello game on the console, you will need to compile the OthelloConsoleGame and run this file as well.
 A menu is the first thing you should see when running this program.

-All the classes for our Othello game for Demo 2 can be found in the "OthelloGUI" folder.
+All the classes for our Othello game for Demo 2 can be found in the "GUI(In Progress)" folder.
-In order to play the GUI version of the othello game, you will need to compile the OthelloConsoleGame and run this file as well.
+In order to play the GUI version of the othello game, you will need to compile the GameGUI and run this file as well.
 Assure that a jar file for javaFX is within the same folder as this demo's files if required.
+Also, this class does not completely run properly in coordinace with the actual game logic.
+Since demo 1 however, we have fixed all our tedious, logic errors.
+In order to check those, please run the OthelloConsoleGame.java like you would in Demo 1.

 References: https://github.com/mvtran/Java-Othello-Console/tree/master/src/othello